-So, I’ve been hanging out with Dr. Werner on Creation Conversations the past few days.
-I tried asking him if anyone knows when the Nautilus disappears from the fossil record.
-They are still alive, but are said to have evolved to their current form 400+ million years ago.
+Some time ago, I was able to ask Dr. Werner, author of the book Evolution: The Grand Experiment, if anyone knows when the nautilus disappears from the fossil record.
+They are still alive but are said to have evolved to their current form 400+ million years ago.
 He hadn’t heard either.

 Anyway, there are two things I want to pass on to you today from this exchange.